delta-io/delta-rs/docs/usage/working-with-partitions.md

 # Delete all rows from the 'US' partition:
 dt.delete("country = 'US'")
 ```
 This command logically deletes the data by creating a new transaction.
-(See docs on deleting rows for more.)

 ## Maintaining Partitioned Tables

 ### Optimize & Vacuum

-Partitioned tables can suffer from many small files if frequently appended to.
-If needed, you can run optimize compaction on a specific partition:
+Partitioned tables can accummulate many small files if a partition is frequently appended to.
+You can compact these into larger files on a specific partition:
 ```python
 dt.optimize(partition_filters=[("country", "=", "US")])
 ```